DXCANZProduct/DXC-Products-for-Microsoft-Business-Applications/EDI/INTEGRATION/DOCUMENTS/Customer-group.md

 ms.dyn365.ops.version:  AX 7.0.1
 ---

-# Customer
+# Customer group

-Integration systems Trading partner (example online sales site) may require customer data.
+Integration systems Trading partner (example online sales site) may require customer group data.

-The following subsections will describe how to view, process and send Customer to applicable Integration system Trading partners. <br>
+The following subsections will describe how to view, process and send Customer group to applicable Integration system Trading partners. <br>
 Viewing the [Staging table records](#view-staging-table-records) will also be discussed. <br>

 ## Prerequisites
-The following setup is prerequisites for the Customer document:
+The following setup is prerequisites for the Customer group document:

 1. Create [Template](../../CORE/Setup/DocumentTypes/File-templates.md) for the document.
 2. Create [Outbound filenames](../../CORE/Setup/DocumentTypes/Outbound-filenames.md) for the document.
 3. If the Integration systems [trading partner](../SETUP/Trading-partner.md) doesn't exist, create the new trading partner.
-4. Add and enable the **Customer** document to the [Customer trading partner](../SETUP/Trading-partner.md) and select the applicable:
+4. Add and enable the **Customer group** document to the [Customer trading partner](../SETUP/Trading-partner.md) and select the applicable:
     - Template
     - File name setup
     - Change tracking